apps4u/UsergridSDK/README.md

 ## Initialization

-There are two fundamental ways to implement the Usergrid Node.js SDK:
+There are two differnt ways of initializing the Usergrid Swift SDK:

 1. The singleton pattern is both convenient and enables the developer to use a globally available and always-initialized instance of Usergrid.